 Invalid student ID for Machu Picchu TreXperience

-Booking the Inca Trail is easy with TreXperience; click on any BOOK NOW button, select your departure date, fill up the form with all details requested, including passport information, and finally submit the initial payment required to book the Inca Trail.
+Booking the famous Inca Trail Machu Picchu Trek is easy with TreXperience.
+Click on any BOOK NOW button on our website, select your departure date, fill out the form with all requested details, including passport information, and finally submit the initial payment required to book the Inca Trail Trek.

 How can I reduce the risk of altitude sickness?

-• Get enough sleep: Good night's sleep will help your body recover from the day's exertion.
+• Sleeping enough each night will allow your body to recover from exertion during the day.

 What can I do in Cusco before the Inca Trail?